sourcegraph/about/content/blogposts/2024/cody-vscode-1-16-0-release.md

 ## Changelog

-See the [changelog](https://github.com/sourcegraph/cody/releases/tag/vscode-v1.14.0) and [GitHub releases](https://github.com/sourcegraph/cody/releases) for a complete list of changes.
+See the [changelog](https://github.com/sourcegraph/cody/releases/tag/vscode-v1.16.0) and [GitHub releases](https://github.com/sourcegraph/cody/releases) for a complete list of changes.

 ## Thank you

 Cody wouldn’t be what it is without our amazing contributors 💖 A big thank you to everyone who contributed, filed issues, and sent us feedback.

-We value your feedback in our [support forum](https://community.sourcegraph.com/), [Discord](https://discord.com/servers/sourcegraph-969688426372825169) and [GitHub](https://github.com/sourcegraph/cody/discussions).
+We would love your feedback in our [support forum](https://community.sourcegraph.com/) and on [Discord](https://discord.com/servers/sourcegraph-969688426372825169).
 Happy Codying!

 ---